aws-samples/istio-on-eks/modules/04-security/ingress-security/README.md

 HTTP Response: 200
 ```

-Run a load test against the ingress gateway, so that its easy to visual the traffic in Kiali.
+**Run a load test against the ingress gateway, so that its easy to visual the traffic in Kiali**

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 siege https://$ISTIO_INGRESS_URL -c 5 -d 10 -t 2M